 The per capita income in Alvarado in 2018 was $21,021, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $84,084 for a family of four.
 However, Alvarado contains both very wealthy and poor people as well.

+Alvarado is an extremely ethnically-diverse city.
 The people who call Alvarado home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alvarado residents report their race to be White, followed by Black or African-American.
 Alvarado also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.95% of the city’s residents.
-Important ancestries of people in Alvarado include English, Irish, Scottish, and Swedish.
+People of Hispanic or Latino origin account for 26.28% of the city’s residents.
+Important ancestries of people in Alvarado include German, Irish, English, French, and Italian.

 The most common language spoken in Alvarado is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.